-Are your eyes bigger than your stomach?
-Nearly everyone has overindulged at one time or another, leading to indigestion, fullness, and nausea.
+Nearly everyone has overindulged while eating at one time or another.
+This can often lead to indigestion, fullness, and nausea.
 But if you’re experiencing stomach pain when eating normal amounts of food, it could be a sign of a problem.

-Most causes of stomachache and indigestion aren’t serious and don’t require medical attention.
-Mild stomach upset can usually be treated at home with over-the-counter (OTC) medications.
+Most causes of stomach pain and indigestion aren’t serious and don’t require medical attention.
+You can usually treat a mildly upset stomach at home with over-the-counter (OTC) medications.

-But if your pain is moderate or severe, you should talk to your doctor.
+But if your pain is moderate or severe, you should talk to a doctor.
 Your symptoms could be a sign of a serious underlying condition.

 There are many reasons why your stomach might hurt after eating.
 Read on to learn more.